At a Glance

 Overview

-Data Centre Infrastructure Apprentice at Mastercard.
-We design, build and operate industry-leading bank account-based payment systems.
+Data Centre Infrastructure Apprentice Overview: We design, build and operate industry-leading bank account-based payment systems.
 Our technology powers the UK’s real-time payments, settlements and direct debit systems, as well as networks of over 55,000 ATMs.
 We process over 90 percent of salaries, more than 70 percent of household bills and almost all state benefits.

 As a Data Centre Infrastructure Apprentice you will work in world class data centres that run critical national infrastructure for the UK finance industry.
 You will work alongside Data Centre Infrastructure Engineers to ensure IT equipment and cabling is installed and maintained to allow critical services to run reliably.

-- Cabling installation and decommissioning: installing new racks and cabling systems (copper Cat 6 and multimode fibre optic) according to specifications and industry standards; decommissioning of redundant cabling systems and racks.
+- Cabling Installation and decommissioning: Installing new racks and cabling systems (copper Cat 6 and Multimode fibre optic) according to specifications and industry standards.
+Decommissioning of redundant cabling systems and racks.

-- Cable management: ensuring proper cable routing, organization, and termination to maintain a tidy and efficient data centre environment.
+- Cable Management: Ensuring proper cable routing, organization, and termination to maintain a tidy and efficient data centre environment.

-- Troubleshooting and repair: identifying and resolving issues with cabling infrastructure, including network connectivity problems.
+- Troubleshooting and Repair: Identifying and resolving issues with cabling infrastructure, including network connectivity problems.

-- Testing and documentation: conducting tests to ensure the quality and functionality of cabling systems and maintaining accurate documentation of the cabling infrastructure.
+- Testing and Documentation: Conducting tests to ensure the quality and functionality of cabling systems and maintaining accurate documentation of the cabling infrastructure.

-- Equipment installation and decommissioning: assisting with the installation and configuration of network equipment, including servers, switches, and other hardware; decommissioning equipment when it is no longer in use.
+- Equipment Installation and decommissioning: Assisting with the installation and configuration of network equipment, including servers, switches, and other hardware.
+Decommissioning equipment when it is no longer in use.

-- Collaboration: working with other Data Centre Engineers, contractors, and Network Engineers to ensure the smooth operation of the data centre.
+- Collaboration: Working with other Data Centre Engineers, contractors, and Network Engineers to ensure the smooth operation of the data centre.

-- Following procedures: adhering to safety regulations, industry standards, and company-specific procedures.
+- Following Procedures: Adhering to safety regulations, industry standards, and company-specific procedures.

 All About You

-- Attention to detail: ensure accuracy in cable installation, updating records and testing.
+- Attention to Detail: Ensure accuracy in cable installation, updating records and testing.

 Corporate Security Responsibility

-All activities involving access to Mastercard assets, information, and networks come with inherent risk.
-Every person working for, or on behalf of, Mastercard is responsible for information security and must:
+All activities involving access to Mastercard assets, information, and networks comes with an inherent risk to the organization and, therefore, it is expected that every person working for, or on behalf of, Mastercard is responsible for information security and must:

 - Abide by Mastercard’s security policies and practices;